maklas/MNet-2/readme.md

 }
 ```

-8. Connect to Server socket and start sending data!
+6. Now when you're all set, it's time to connect to Server and start sending and receiving data!
 ```java
 ServerResponse response = socket.connect(new ConnectionRequest("maklas", "123", 22), 5_000); //Blocks for 5 seconds.
 You can also connect asynchroniously by calling socket.connectAsync()